-Is this certification also required for NIH, DOD and other sponsors?
+Is Responsible Conduct of Research (RCR) certification also required for NIH, DOD and other sponsors?
 Or is it just for proposals submitted to NSF?

 Section 7009 of the America COMPETES Act was directed solely at the National Science Foundation, and the foundations implementation therefore applies to proposals submitted or due to NSF on or after January 4, 2010.
 NSF is aware that other agencies may have other RCR training requirements.

 Can I use the Fund Fee (non-research indirect cost rate) on a NSF proposal or award?